genomicepidemiology/mlst/README.md

 If you don't do that you have to write the full path to the program when using it.

 ## Usage

-To use the service some data needs to be pre-installed: *database*, *blast-2.2.26* and *Makefile*

-The folder *database* includes all the MLST schemes and needs to be updataed to get the best results.
-The datasets are extracted from the http://pubmlst.org/ webside weekly and can be downloaded from http://cge.cbs.dtu.dk/services/data.php.
-The folder also includes the *mlst_schemes* file which is used by the program but also contains the different MLST schemes provided and what to write in the commandline to use a particular shceme.

-The folder *blast-2.2.26* includes blastall and formatdb which are used by the *MLST-1.8.pl* script

-The file *Makefile* installs the nesserary perl modules to run the *MLST-1.8.pl* script.
-It is used by writing:
-    make install

 The program can be invoked with the -h option to get help and more information of the service.